UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

     ```bash
     #!/bin/bash -l
     #SBATCH -A sens2025560  # Project ID
-    #SBATCH -p devcore  # Asking for cores (for test jobs and as opposed to multiple nodes)
+    #SBATCH -p core  # Asking for cores (for test jobs and as opposed to multiple nodes)
     #SBATCH -n 2  # Number of cores
     #SBATCH -t 00:1:00  # One minute
     #SBATCH -J Test  # Name of the job